BielRoig/hfeb-guide/content/docs/matchup-spread/dreadnought.md

 ## General Plan

-The matchup against **Mono U Dreadnought** — or "shrimp" to its friends — depends heavily on the opponent's hand.
+The matchup against **Mono U Dreadnought** depends heavily on the opponent's hand.

 That's because Dreadnought can approach the game in two different ways: as a control deck, trying to slow you down with counters and interaction, or as a combo deck, trying to quickly put a **Phyrexian Dreadnought** into play.